 Using BLUF in your writing may not be as easy to pull off, especially if you’re used to communicating in a more conversational style.

-But over time, this type of writing will become a valuable tool in your marketing quiver the more content you push out.
+But over time, this type of writing will become a valuable tool in your marketing toolkit as you publish more and more content.

 As always, if you need expert help in implementing effective marketing campaigns, we’re here to help.